uias/Tabman/CONTRIBUTING.md

 ## Setting up the project for development

-Tabman relies on a couple of dependencies, `Pageboy` and `PureLayout`.
-To integrate these dependencies correctly for developing for Tabman you need to do the following:
+Tabman relies on a couple of dependencies, and the example project has some also - to integrate these dependencies correctly for development you need to do the following:

 - Ensure you have [Carthage](https://github.com/Carthage/Carthage) installed.
 If not, install via Homebrew with `brew install carthage`.
 - Fork / Clone the `Tabman` repository.